Neoteroi/BlackSheep-Docs/docs/controllers.md

 | **view_async**         | Returns a view rendered asynchronously.                                                                                                                                                                    |
 | **file**               | Returns a binary file response with given content type and optional file name, for download (attachment) (default HTTP 200 OK).
 This method supports both call with bytes, or a generator yielding chunks. |

 For information on how to use these methods, refer to the type annotations provided in the code.

 ![Type hints](../img/type-hints.png)

+!!! info
-> **Note:** using an IDE like JetBrains PyCharm, or Visual Studio Code (as in
-> the screenshot above), enables automatic completion and hints thanks to type
+    Using an IDE like JetBrains PyCharm, or Visual Studio Code (as in the screenshot above), enables automatic completion and hints thanks to type annotations.
-> annotations.

 ### on_request and on_response